 Congenital myopathies are usually noticed at birth.
-But, if you notice a lack of muscle tone or delayed motor skills as your baby grows, let your child's doctor know your concerns.
+But if you notice a lack of muscle tone or delayed motor skills as your baby grows, let your child's doctor know about your concerns.

 Congenital myopathies are caused by one or more genetic abnormalities in genes that control muscle development.

 The only known risk factor for congenital myopathies is having a blood relative with one of these conditions, or one or both parents who carry a mutated gene that causes them.

 Congenital myopathies are associated with a number of complications, such as:

 There's no way to prevent congenital myopathies.
 If you're at high risk of having a child with a congenital myopathy, you may want to consult a genetic counselor before becoming pregnant.

 A genetic counselor can help you understand your chances of having a child with a congenital myopathy.
 He or she can also explain the prenatal tests that are available and help explain the pros and cons of testing.

 To diagnose the condition, your doctor will review your medical and family history.
 He or she will conduct a physical and a neurological examination to find the cause of the muscle weakness and rule out other conditions.
 Your doctor may conduct several tests to diagnose congenital myopathy.